LukeShortCloud/gameos-unlock/README.md

 **Unlock the full potential of [Playtron GameOS](https://github.com/playtron-os/gameos) with unofficial community scripts!**

+> [!WARNING]
+> **USE AT YOUR OWN RISK!** If you run into any major issues, it is possible to [uninstall](#uninstall) GameOS Unlock modifications.
+>
+> Playtron will not provide support for any issues encountered with these modifications!
+Please direct all feature requesets and bug reports to the [GitHub Issues page for GameOS Unlock](https://github.com/LukeShortCloud/gameos-unlock/issues).

 This guide must be followed in order.
 For example, to [install a desktop environment](#install-a-desktop-environment), you must first follow the [getting started](#getting-started) section.

 For running commands again, always set the `GAMEOS_IP_ADDRESS` environment variable with your actual IP address.